-We recommend the dryer be installed with a 0.01 micron CLEARPOINT® coalescing pre-filter at the inlet and a 1 micron CLEARPOINT® particulate post-filter at the outlet.
+We recommend the dryer be installed with a 0.01 micron CLEARPOINT[®] coalescing pre-filter at the inlet and a 1 micron CLEARPOINT[®] particulate post-filter at the outlet.
 It is recommended to install both 5 micron and 1 micron filters upstream of the dryer in order to maintain the operational lifespan of the inlet filter.

-4.4 Mounted Filters with Bypass
+2.4 Mounted Filters with Bypass

-Mounted Filters with Bypass is an optional setup for DRYPOINT X. The three valve system bypass allows for the flow of air to be uniterupted while servicing or completing preventative maintinance such as:
+Mounted pre- and post-filters with a bypass are the dryer is an optional setup for DRYPOINT XF.
+The three valve system bypass allows for the flow of air to be uniterupted while servicing or completing preventative maintinance such as:

 - + Exchange pre- and post- filters

-- + Services exhaust sllencers
+- + Services exhaust silencers

 - + Change desiccant